• Skip to primary navigation

 Jump to Recipe

-Creamy gluten-free béchamel sauce that is rich and smooth ideal for uses in pasta, soups, bakes and more.
-This is also a vegan béchamel sauce.
+A creamy vegan gluten-free béchamel sauce that is rich and smooth ideal for use in pasta, soups, bakes and more.

 two types of gluten free bechamel sauce in white bowls, one is yellower due to nutritional yeast